Foreign Investment by Worldwide American companies Expands the American Economy

 MYTH: Current U.S. international tax provisions erode the U.S. tax base.

-FACT: The U.S. corporate tax rate (both statutory and effective) is already among the highest in the world – and far outpaces many of our country’s leading competitors.
+FACT: The U.S. corporate rate (both statutory and effective) is already among the highest in the world.

-Current U.S. international tax rules support U.S. economic competitiveness by attempting to level the playing field by maintaining a measure of comparability between the taxes paid by worldwide American companies and those paid by foreign-based international companies on their foreign operations.
+Current U.S. international tax rules providing deferral support U.S. economic competitiveness by attempting to level the playing field by maintaining a measure of comparability between the taxes paid by globally engaged American companies and those paid by foreign-based international companies on their foreign operations.

-The current U.S. international tax system permits worldwide American companies to compete on a more level basis with their foreign competitors, which increases U.S. jobs, raises our standard of living, and grows the economy.
+Current U.S. international tax rules providing deferral permit globally engaged American companies to compete on a more level basis with their foreign competitors, which increases U.S. jobs, raises our standard of living and grows the economy.

 Facts about Deferral